iqiyi/dpvs/doc/tutorial.md

 network 123.1.2.3/32 area 0.0.0.0  # announce VIP
 ```

-Considering the VIP's route is configured on KNI interface, an alternative way to publish VIP is to let ospfd redistribute the connected routes matching VIP.
-In this way, you need not modify the `ospfd.conf` file and reolad ospfd when you want to add more VIPs.
+Considering the VIP's route is configured on KNI interface, an alternative way to publish VIP is to let ospfd redistribute the connected routes that match VIP.
+In this way, you don't need to modify the `ospfd.conf` file and reolad `ospfd` every time when you want to add more VIPs.

 ```bash
 $ cat /etc/quagga/ospfd.conf               # may installed to other path